lakshmisindhuja1007/AI-TUTOR/README.md

-# 🌟  Adaptive LPU-Powered Learning System
+# 🌟  Adaptive AI Tutor LPU-Powered Learning System

-Adaptive is a high-throughput, personalized AI tutoring framework designed to provide specialized instruction in technical domains such as **Python, Machine Learning, and Deep Learning**.
+Adaptive AI tutor is a high-throughput, personalized AI tutoring framework designed to provide specialized instruction in technical domains such as **Python, Machine Learning, and Deep Learning**.